MAISON DE L'EAU

 The Toulouse-Lautrec Museum in Albi, the Fabre Museum in Montpellier, the Soulages Museum in Rodez - set off to explore a region with nearly where the arts and culture, beauty and knowledge are warmly treasured.
 Do you like contemporary art, Renaissance painters or the wonders bequeathed by ancient civilisations?
 Here are our tips.

-You mustn't miss Soulages in Rodez, Toulouse-Lautrec in Albi, Ingres in Montauban, Goya in Castres and Maillol in Banyuls-sur-Mer.
+You mustn't miss Soulages in Rodez, Toulouse-Lautrec in Albi, Ingres-Bourdelle in Montauban, Goya in Castres and Maillol in Banyuls-sur-Mer.
 These great artists were either born in Occitania or had close links with the region.
 The region's museums are exceptional for their unique character and rich collections.

 Everywhere, beautiful museums immerse visitors in the major currents of painting, sculpture, photography, etc. The Augustins Museum and the Abattoirs in Toulouse, the Fabre Museum in Montpellier and the modern art museum in Céret will also be at the top of your visiting list.